Picket Fences

 Picket Fences is an American family drama television series about the residents of the town of Rome, Wisconsin, created and produced by David E. Kelley.
-The show ran from September 18, 1992, to June 26, 1996, on the CBS television network in the United States.
+The show ran from September 18, 1992, to June 26, 1996, on CBS in the United States.
 It sometimes struggled to maintain a stable primetime audience and had fluctuating ratings, due in part to its Friday night death slot.
-In its first season on the air it placed 63rd in the prime-time Nielsen ratings and in its second season it moved to 61st.
-The show's exteriors were shot in the L.A. suburb of Monrovia, California, with many of the townspeople appearing in the background of episodes.
+In its first season on the air, it placed 63rd in prime-time Nielsen ratings and in its second season it moved to 61st.
+Nonetheless, the show won critical acclaim and was a major awards winner, winning 14 Primetime Emmy Awards during its run and is now regarded as a cult classic.
+The show's exteriors were shot in the L.A. suburb of Monrovia, California.